 If you ever go to an Indian restaurant, you are sure to find Kadai Chicken on the menu.
-It is one of the most popular curries, similar to chicken tikka masala or butter chicken, to order at a restaurant.
+It is one of the most popular curries to order at a restaurant, similar to chicken tikka masala or butter chicken.

 Let’s learn about how to make amazing Kadai Chicken at home.
-Bursting with flavors of freshly ground aromatic spices and tender chicken pieces, this dish is sure to leave you craving more.
+Bursting with the flavors of freshly ground aromatic spices and tender chicken, this dish is sure to leave you craving more.

 What is the meaning of kadai in Indian food?

 Kadai Chicken is a mouthwatering North Indian chicken curry prepared in the iconic kadai.
-The dish features succulent pieces of chicken cooked with a blend of freshly ground spices and a rich onion-tomato-based gravy.
+The dish features succulent pieces of chicken, cooked with a blend of freshly ground spices, and a rich onion-tomato gravy.

 Pakistani Chicken Karahi vs. North Indian Chicken Kadai